zeux/zeux.github.io/about.md

 ### qgrep

 [qgrep](https://github.com/zeux/qgrep) is a fast grep that uses an incrementally updated index to perform fast regular-expression based searches in large code bases.
-It uses [RE2](https://github.com/google/re2) and [LZ4](https://github.com/lz4/lz4) along with a lot of custom optimizations to make sure queries are as fast as possible.
+It uses [RE2](https://github.com/google/re2) and [LZ4](https://github.com/lz4/lz4) along with a lot of custom optimizations to make sure queries are as fast as possible (see [blog post](https://zeux.io/2019/04/20/qgrep-internals/)), and a file system watcher to keep the index up to date.
 Additionally it features a Vim plugin for great search experience in the best text editor ;)

 ## Past projects